Can I Reclaim Goods From Customers That Don’t Pay?

 If you have provided goods to a customer and that customer refuses to pay!
-Are you are within your rights to just go and take those goods back?
+Are you are within your rights to just reclaim goods from a customer that does not pay?
 You might think so but thanks to the Sale of Goods Act 1979, it is not nearly as clear cut as that.

 The 38-year-old law states that once ‘goods’ have been ‘delivered’, the ‘title’ or ownership of those goods passes to the customer, which makes retrieving them yourself more than a little murky, legally speaking.

 It can be a very frustrating situation especially when you have provided goods or a service in good faith, then you have a customer who has the temerity to fob you off for payment.

 As the goods now no longer belong to you, to attempt to recover them yourself would be considered an act of theft and possibly include trespassing, which could land you with a police record under the Theft Act.

 If you are a tradesman such as a plumber or electrician, the goods you have supplied may have been ‘installed’, so ‘uninstalling’ (which is a euphemism for ‘ripping something out’) is treated as criminal damage should you, or anyone acting on your behalf, do so.